nologic/idaref/README.md

 Enter IdaRef:
 ![](./screenshot/idaref.png)
 The plugin will monitor the location for your cursor (ScreenEA) and display the full documentation of the instruction.
-At the moment it only supports x86-64 and ARM, however adding support for other architectures is relatively easy.
+At the moment it only supports x86-64, ARM and MIPS 32bit, however adding support for other architectures is relatively easy.

 Usage